Boies Penrose: Death

 Penrose died on December 31, 1921, in his Wardman Park penthouse suite in Washington, D.C. in the last hour of 1921, after suffering a pulmonary thrombosis.
 He was interred in the Penrose family grave section of Laurel Hill Cemetery in Philadelphia.

+Legacy

 Following Penrose's death, his lieutenant Joseph Grundy became one of the leaders of the Republican machine, but no one boss dominated the party as Penrose and his predecessors had.

 Mount Penrose in the Dickson Range in southwest-central British Columbia is named after Penrose.

 A bronze statue of Penrose by Philadelphia sculptor Samuel Murray was erected in Harrisburg, Pennsylvania's Capitol Park in September 1930.